LimZheKhae/mindhive_assessment/README.md

 ## Execution Flow

 ### 1. (Optional) Web Scraping & Data Preparation (`scrape.ipynb`)
-- If you want to scrape data yourself, run `scrape.ipynb`
+- If you want to scrape data yourself, delete the `subway.db` and run `scrape.ipynb`
 - Otherwise, skip this step and use the provided `subway.db`
 - Skipping this step also means you can ignore the Selenium and Google Maps API setup.